impress-org/givewp/README.md

 ![Give - Democratizing Generosity](https://raw.githubusercontent.com/WordImpress/Give/master/assets/images/give-logo-with-faces.png)

+# ATTENTION BETA TESTERS
+Please feel free to make Issues.
+If you have a pull request (we LOVE that!), please make that to the 0.8 branch.

 # [Give - Democratizing Generosity](https://givewp.com "Give - Democratizing Generosity") #

 We know how important fundraising online is to accomplish your goals.
 For many non-profits, churches, candidates, schools and causes, online fundraising on your WordPress website is likely to be the most critical part.